Getting ‘Out and About’ with Intention

 At it’s core, mapping intention helps avoid drift, a well-studied and documented happiness killer.
 Drift describes circumstances that come from people making decisions by not deciding.
 An example may be going to a golf outing this year because you’ve done it every other year (even though you hate golf).
 Or declaring a pre-law major because your mother was a lawyer and her mother was a lawyer (even though you aspire to be an artist).

 One of the great silver linings of the pandemic was that, for many, it stopped drift right in its lumbering tracks.
-We have been given the blessing of a cease-and-desist order on all things habitual.
+Society has been given the blessing of a cease-and-desist order on all things habitual.
 That’s not to say all habits are bad.
 Some are really good, and for people who derive success or joy from connecting with others in-person, getting out and about is not only a good habit, it’s a life-affirming one.
 The trick now is making sure you are out and about with intention, so that everywhere you go is a place you really want to be.

 SPECIAL NOTE: Over the next few months, you’ll see some new faces in Bank Iowa’s DSM Wealth column.
 This is part of a bank-wide effort to amplify more voices from within our ranks.